Shafi2016/CP-Video/codepresenter/README.md

 `firebase.json` serves `dist/public` statically and rewrites `/api/**`, `/uploads/**`, and render routes to the Cloud Run service `jupyter-server-launcher` in `us-central1`.
 The notebook WebSocket uses the Cloud Run URL from `/api/public-config`.

-Connect `present.ailivelearn.com` and `cp.ailivelearn.com` in Firebase Hosting custom domains, not Cloud Run domain mappings, when using this split setup.
+Connect `present.ailivelearn.com in Firebase Hosting custom domains, not Cloud Run domain mappings, when using this split setup.